Chef Steve Ferrell

 Along with his connections, Chef Steve is also taking his culinary philosophy to his new endeavor.
 “I’ve always taken pride in my attention to the small details that add up to create an extraordinary dish.
 I will never claim to be the most avant-garde chef, but I do not take shortcuts.”

 “I will always cook with the best quality ingredients I can find and use my 20+ years of chef experience to execute techniques to the best of my ability every single time.
-I want the people of Martinsburg and beyond to know that every time they come to Firebox55 they will have great food and drink, and a consistently great experience.”
+My goal is for the people of Martinsburg and beyond to know that every time they come to Firebox55 they will have great food and drink, and a consistently great experience.”

 Taste of Blue Ridge – A Love for Collaboration